Becoming a Surgical Technologist - Guide to Education & Certifications

 Like most precision-oriented environments, an operating room follows a hierarchical chain of command.
 Surgical technologists are considered entry-level positions who are required to respond to the orders given by people who rank higher on the chain of command.
 In an operating room, the chain of command correlates to the level of education and experience and begins at the bottom with a surgical tech, moves up to surgical first assistants, then nurses, and lastly anesthesiologists and surgeons.

 Surgical first assistants, a similar occupation to surgical technologists, typically have more education and experience than surgical techs and are the primary point of contact with a surgeon during an operation.
 While the scope of practice is similar for surgical technologists and surgical first assistants, the role of the surgical tech is to take orders from the surgical first assistants.
-For example, if a surgeon steps out of a room, a nurse or surgical first assistant would be the next person in charge.
+For example, if a surgeon steps out of a room, a nurse or surgical assistant would be the next person in charge.

 Skills & Traits of a Successful Surgical Technologist

 There are several skills that can help aspiring surgical techs succeed in their chosen career.
-O*NET Online (2023) notes many, including:
+O*NET Online (2024) notes many, including:

 • Teamwork: Surgical techs work closely with an entire surgery team.